No regrets for Ja Morant over suspension with actions, not words, proving lesson learned

 Morant’s suspension ends on Tuesday, when he’ll be available to play for the Grizzlies in New Orleans on the second night of a back-to-back road swing.
 Morant said he’s been counting down the days until his return and is just grateful and thankful to still be here.

-The No. 2 pick overall in the 2020 draft, 2021 NBA Rookie of the Year and 2022 Most Improved Player has been suspended for a combined 33 games since he first was caught flashing a gun on a social media livestream March 4.
+The No. 2 pick overall in the 2019 draft, 2020 NBA Rookie of the Year and 2022 Most Improved Player has been suspended for a combined 33 games since he first was caught flashing a gun on a social media livestream March 4.

 Morant first told reporters after the Los Angeles Lakers ousted Memphis from the playoffs in April that he had to make better decisions, knowing off-the-court issues affected the Grizzlies’ season.
 A team that earned a second straight No. 2 seed in the Western Conference lasted just six games in the postseason.

-Only two weeks later, Morant was singing with friends in a vehicle when caught holding up a handgun during a livestream video.
+Only two weeks later, Morant was singing with friends when caught holding up a handgun during a livestream video.
 Silver weighed the situation and announced the second suspension along with other steps for Morant to take.

 That included talking weekly with the NBA office and the NBA Players Association.